Gnurou/kdev-kernel/README.md

 KDevelop Linux Kernel Development Plugin
 ========================================

+## This branch contains ported code to KF5/Qt5/KDevelop 5.
+It generally works but with a lot of bugs!

 This plugin offers a "Linux Kernel" project type to KDevelop that makes it easy and comfortable to work on the Linux kernel.

 The raw KDevelop comes with extremely useful cross-reference and code parsing tools, but they do not apply well to the Linux kernel.
 Problems are: